 - Module 14: What’s the story?
 The importance of narratives for mental health – Why is storytelling important?
 What skills are needed to tell a story?
 The impact of speech, language and communication needs (SLCN) on stories/narratives, and how we can help children and young people develop narrative skills.

 - Module 15: Making interventions accessible – Why do we need to make interventions accessible?
 How does language make things inaccessible or accessible?
 Some solutions and examples.

-Access the full programme on our CPD platform.
+Access the full programme at rcsltcpd.org.uk.